 I know smoking is bad for me, yet I can’t seem to quit; why?

-Understanding some of the psychological reasons behind why you smoke, somehow makes it easier to finally quit the habit.
-In many instances, people will make a subconscious decision to smoke and quite often this is when they are children, somewhere between 5 and 10 years old.
-The reasons for this are purely psychological and not within the realm of conscious thought because they are driven by powers such as observation and quite probably involve mirror neurons.
-These are special neurons in some key brain areas that allow us to learn through observing someone else's behaviour.
+Understanding some of the psychological reasons behind why you smoke, somehow makes it easier to quit.
+Most often people make subconscious decisions to smoke and this often happens when they are somewhere between 5 and 10 years old.
+The reasons for this are purely psychological and not within the realm of conscious thought.
+This is because they are driven by powers such as observation and probably involve mirror neurons.
+These are special neurons in key brain areas that aid learning through observing other's behaviour.

-A typical example would be to observe someone you love, say your father or mother and because they smoke, you observe behaviours by them that appear to make smoking an attractive part of their character.
+A typical example would be to observe someone you love, say your father or mother.
+Because they smoke, you observe behaviours by them that appear to make smoking an attractive characteristic.
 If people genuinely like them, you subconsciously link being liked with smoking.
-In the opposite example, negatively, you observe a parent or a friend being stressed or abused, be it verbally or physically, and afterwards they light up a cigarette.
+It works in the opposite example, i.e. negatively too.
+You observe a parent or a friend being stressed or abused, be it verbally or physically, and they light up a cigarette.
 The link then becomes one of survival itself.
 That is, if I am abused, a cigarette will help me to cope etc.

-There are so many reasons why we end up becoming a smoker, for example, loneliness or not having many friends, you observe people giving cigarettes to their friends; the conscious logic (subconscious illogic) being that cigarettes can help to create friends and this then becomes an ideal builder of social networks or physical bonding.
+There are so many reasons why we end up becoming a smoker.
+For example, loneliness or not having many friends.
+You observe people giving cigarettes to their friends; the conscious logic (subconscious illogic), cigarettes can help to create friends!
+This then becomes an ideal builder of social networks or physical bonding.
 It creates mental awarenesses of key social attributes, e.g. acceptance, approval and love.
 If this bonding occurs within a loving relationship the link to cigarettes can become even stronger.

-Another reason can be trauma based.
-You are involved in an accident or incident, e.g. 9/11 and you are offered a cigarette or even ask for one if you perceive some form of release; the link to smoking can be created.
-Despite the fact that there is nothing in a cigarette that helps people relax, people can or do feel relaxed after a cigarette.
-If you feel relaxed after a cigarette, any evidence, scientific or otherwise, to the contrary can be discounted.
+Another reason can be trauma-based, you are involved in an accident or incident, e.g. 9/11.
+You are offered a cigarette maybe even ask for one?
+If your brain perceives some form of physical or emotional release, a link to smoking can be created.
+Despite the fact that there is nothing in cigarettes that helps people relax, they can feel relaxed after one!
+Fact, if you feel relaxed after a cigarette, any evidence to the contrary, scientific or otherwise, can be discounted.